mateo-morales-garcia-gamecoderstudios/aws-sam-net-react-homework/README.md

 ```

 ## data for the database
+create a database named `rewards`
+create a collection named `rewards`
+create a collection named `users`

 ### account setup
 You need to setup a user in the database to be able to login and manage the rewards list.